kovanostra/Peer-review-ABM/README.md

 # Peer-review-ABM

-This repository contains the code contains the code used in the paper:
+This repository contains the code used in the paper:

 Complex systems approach to scientific publication and peer-review system: